FedDUAL: A Dual-Strategy with Adaptive Loss and Dynamic Aggregation for Mitigating Data Heterogeneity in Federated Learning: Ablation Study

 \section{Ablation Study}

 In our ablation study, we performed all experiments on the FMNIST dataset with $\alpha = 0.01$.
 The study comprised four types of experiments: (1) performance analysis of the individual modules, (2) assessment of the impact of dynamic aggregation across different neural network layers, (3) hyperparameter analysis, and (4) evaluation of various levels of data heterogeneity.
-The results of the first and second experiments are detailed in the following subsections, while the third and fourth experiments are presented in Sections~\ref{g} of the Appendix.

-\subsubsection{Performance Analysis of Individual Modules.}
+\subsubsection{Performance Analysis of Individual Modules}

-To demonstrate the significance of our proposed adaptive loss function and dynamic aggregation technique, we conducted three distinct experiments, with results summarized in Table~\ref{tab2}.
-The first experiment utilized only the adaptive loss function, paired with simple server-side aggregation.
-The second implemented our dynamic aggregation technique at the server, while retaining the conventional cross-entropy loss function locally.
-Finally, the third experiment combined both proposed methods: the adaptive loss function and dynamic aggregation technique.
-As evidenced by Table~\ref{tab2}, the integration of both proposed approaches in the third experiment yielded the highest accuracy, highlighting the impact of our dual strategy on model performance.
-The learning curves for these experiments are illustrated in Fig.~\ref{fig11} of the Appendix.
+To assess the effectiveness of the proposed adaptive loss and dynamic aggregation techniques, we conducted three ablation experiments across FMNIST, CIFAR-10, and CIFAR-100.
+The results for FMNIST are shown in Table~\ref{tab:ablation_combined}.
+In the first experiment, we employed only the adaptive loss alongside standard server-side aggregation.
+Notably, this configuration underperforms FedAvg across all datasets, indicating that adaptive loss alone cannot effectively address data heterogeneity—likely due to its limited capacity to improve generalization despite fostering local-global alignment.
+The second experiment implemented our dynamic aggregation technique at the server, while retaining the conventional cross-entropy loss function locally.
+Finally, the third experiment combined both proposed methods: the adaptive loss function and the dynamic aggregation technique.
+As evidenced by Table~\ref{tab:ablation_combined}, the integration of both proposed approaches in the third experiment yielded the highest accuracy, highlighting the impact of our dual strategy on model performance.
+The learning curves for these experiments using FMNIST dataset are illustrated in Fig.~\ref{fig11} of the Appendix.

-\subsubsection{Impact of Dynamic Aggregation on Different Network Layers.}
+\subsubsection{Impact of Dynamic Aggregation on Different Network Layers}

 To substantiate our decision to apply dynamic aggregation technique selectively to last layers, we examined its impact across various layers of the neural network.
 Our earlier findings highlighted that data heterogeneity primarily affects last layers of the network.
 Figure~\ref{fig7} illustrates that random utilization of the dynamic aggregation to all layers diminishes performance.
 Conversely, targeted implementation on layers proximal to the classifier yielded optimal accuracy and convergence.
 These outcomes validate our hypothesis and demonstrate the method's efficacy in mitigating heterogeneity-induced issues.
 By focusing our dynamic aggregation technique on the most susceptible layers, we directly address the core challenge of data heterogeneity in federated training, resulting in enhanced model performance and faster convergence.